-Neil Patrick Harris on why he loves to be badThe celebrated actor returns to the small screen as superbad Count Olaf in Netflix’s new tvshow A Series of Unfortunate Events.
+Neil Patrick Harris on why he loves to be badThe American actor returns to the small screen as the evil Count Olaf in new Netflix series, A Series of Unfortunate Events.
 Here he talks to The Red Bulletin about why he loves being bad

 THE RED BULLETIN: A Series of Unfortunate Events is a very dark show.
 Why is that?

 NEIL PATRICK HARRIS: Barry Sonnenfeld sat down to explain to me what his vision of the series was before I signed up for it.
-It was so dark and fully realised and almost Cirque De Soleil.
-When you go and see a cirque tent show and you are suddenly just emerged in this world that is unlike a world that you are in, but metaphoric in weird ways.
-And one of his visions was darkness.
-And it all sort of needs to stem from Olaf being truly mean.
-Because these kids are terrified of him.
-And if he is not awful, if there is any sort of sense of redemption in him, then you wonder why they don’t just leave.
-They have to be terrified of him.
-So when he slaps Klaus and knocks him to the ground with no remorse, just indifference, then he is terrifying enough to be a true villain.
+It was so dark and fully realised and almost Cirque Du Soleil.
+When you go and see a Cirque tent show and you’re suddenly just emerged in this world that’s unlike a world that you’re in, but metaphoric in weird ways.
+One of his visions was darkness, and it all sort of needs to stem from Olaf being truly mean because these kids are terrified of him.
+If he isn’t awful, if there’s any sort of sense of redemption in him, then you wonder why they don’t just leave.
+They have to be terrified of him, so when he slaps Klaus and knocks him to the ground with no remorse, just indifference, then he’s terrifying enough to be a true villain.
 I was happy to dive into that.

 How much did you enjoy playing a mean character?